 - 0 — The number of times monolithic voting has produced measurable, proportional returns for the group giving the votes.

-The plantation metaphor insults the enslaved.
-Retire it.
-But the political science it clumsily tried to describe is documented and peer-reviewed.
-Sixty years of city data confirms it.
-The metaphor is wrong.
-The math is worse.
-Every year spent debating the metaphor instead of the math is another year of a captured group getting speeches instead of results.
+The plantation metaphor insults the enslaved and merits retirement.
+Yet the political science it clumsily tried to describe stands documented and peer-reviewed, confirmed by sixty years of city data.
+Wrong as the metaphor may be, the math is worse.
+Years spent debating the metaphor instead of the math deliver speeches to a captured group rather than results.

-The solution is not a new party.
-The solution is an old principle — make the vote contingent, make it expensive to ignore, and make both parties earn what neither has had to pay for in sixty years.
+No new party holds the solution, which instead rests upon an old principle — make the vote contingent, make it expensive to ignore, and make both parties earn what neither has had to pay for in sixty years.